5 Ways To Instantly Improve Your Credit Score

 1. Become an Authorized User

 Since the age of your credit is one of the factors that determine your score, becoming an authorized user on someone else's account can be beneficial.
-You don't even need to use a card, simply tapping into a longer credit history (as long as it's good credit) will help improve yours.
-Several major credit card suppliers, including Capital One and Discover, allow you to transfer that history into an account with them.
+You don't even need to use the card, simply tapping into a longer credit history (as long as it's in good standing) can help improve your own.
+Several major credit card companies still support this in 2025, including Capital One and Discover, though policies vary.
+Not all issuers report authorized user data, so be sure to check first.

 2. Keep All Accounts Open

 Another way to increase your credit score is to keep your credit cards open.
 If you no longer wish to use a particular card and it doesn't have an annual fee, don't close it.
-Keep it open and make a purchase every so often so your creditor doesn't close the card on you.
-The longer you can keep an account open, the better.
+Keep it open and make a small purchase every so often so your creditor doesn't close the card due to inactivity.
+The longer you can keep an account open, the better it reflects on your credit history.

 3. Decrease Your Credit Utilization

-Decreasing your credit utilization means that you either need to increase your amount of available credit, or decrease the amount of debt you owe.
-To increase the amount of available credit, apply for a zero-fee credit card that you believe you will qualify for.
-Be careful not to apply for too many cards at once.
+Decreasing your credit utilization means you either need to increase your available credit, or reduce your debt.
+To increase your available credit, you can request a credit limit increase or apply for a zero-fee credit card.
+Just be mindful not to apply for too many cards at once.

 4. Make Your Payments On-Time